 ½ teaspoon pepper

-Add the whole potatoes, water and salt to the Instant Pot.
+- Add the whole potatoes, water and salt to the Instant Pot.
+You can also place potatoes in a steamer basket.
 Set to Manual, HIGH pressure for 10 minutes.
 Once cooking finishes, allow 5 minutes for natural pressure release and then use the quick release method.

 Alternative ways to flavor the cooked baby potatoes: